Tomas-J-Gonzalez/visual-garden/content/about.md

 slug: "about"
 ---

-The intended purpose of this website is a visual aid for creative projects – a “Moodboard” of things I like.
-That’s all.

-This site was inspired by the wonderful Inspirations page over at [Zetto Plus](https://www.zetto.plus/inspirations).
-To browse my own inspirations here, visit the [#inspiration](/tags/inspiration/) page.
+This site was inspired by the Inspirations page by Z /  [Zetto Plus](https://www.zetto.plus/inspirations).
+To browse my own inspirations visit the [#inspiration](/tags/inspiration/) page.

 None of these images (unless stated) belong to me (Tomás González).
 If you own a particular image and would like it removed from the site please e-mail me and I will remove it as soon as possible.
 Under no circumstances will any of these images be used for commercial purposes.